Yummy Copycat Fudge Stripe Cookies

 - Place in the refrigerator for 20 minutes.

-- Melt the rest (two thirds) of the chocolate.
+- Melt the remaining (two thirds) of the chocolate.

 - Now that the shortbread has firmed in the fridge, carefully dip the bottom of each shortbread cookie into the warm melted chocolate, then place them back onto the lined baking tray face down (chocolate facing upwards).